teropietila/lanparty-docker-images/docker/DEPLOY.md

 ## Firing up the service stack ##

 You can copy the docker/docker-compose.yml file to any locations you wish in the LanParty server.
 Or you can run it from this projects cloned folder.
-Change the current workdir to folder you chose and simply run `docker-compose up -d`
+Change the current workdir to folder you chose and simply run `docker-compose up`.

-This downloads (and caches) the images from Docker Hub, sets up network and volumes for the containers and launches the services.
+This downloads (and caches) the images from Docker Hub, sets up network and volumes for the containers and launches the services in foreground.
+You can observe the service logs in this mode.
+By pressing Ctrl-C the service stack is shut down.
+Should you wish to run the services in background mode, use `docker-compose up -d` and shut down the service stack by `docker-compose down`

 ### Configuration ###